 Frontier Poetry staff will select the winning poem, to be announced in the fall.
 The winning poet will be awarded $2000 and publication on Frontier Poetry.

 Honorable mentions will also receive $100 and publication on Frontier.
 We do not hold preference for any particular style or topic—we simply seek the best poem we can find.

 Send us work that is blister, that is color, that strikes hot the urge to live and be.
 We strongly invite poets from all communities.
 You, & your words, are welcome here.

 Thank you to all of our submitters!
 Your support means the world to us.
 You can expect to receive some word on the finalists and winner in late summer/early fall, around August.

-For this prize, we wanted to give our submitters a chance to be read by some of the most influential persons across our industry: a magazine editor, a director of a professional poetry organization, and a book editor.
-The three judges will collaborate to choose one winning poem, and two runner-ups.
+For this prize, we want to give our submitters a chance to be read by some of the most influential persons across our industry: a magazine editor, a director of a professional poetry organization, and a book editor.
+The three judges will collaborate to choose one winning poem, and two runners-up.
 This year's panel includes:

 The winner of the Industry Prize will receive $3000 and publication on Frontier.
 The second and third place poems will win $200 and $100 respectively.The editors of Frontier will select the finalists from which the judges will make their decisions.
 Most exciting of all: the poems will be validated by a panel of leaders in our poetry community.